BREAD5940/webdocs/docs/learn/falconlib/falcondash.md

 To generate code, just click `Generate` and paste the code into a command or command group.
 Specific implementation will vary user to user.
-See Following Trajectories (TODO Link) for more information.
-One example might be:
+See [the pathing article](docs/learn/falconlib/pathing) for more information.
+An example of code generated using FalconDashboard is:

 ```java
         TimedTrajectory<Pose2dWithCurvature> traject = TrajectoryGeneratorKt.getDefaultTrajectoryGenerator().generateTrajectory(